Swarm Hot Line

-If you know of a swarm of HONEYBEES please call and leave a detailed message with a CALL BACK number.
-A Beekeeper will be in touch with you shortly.
+If you know of a swarm of HONEYBEES please call to be connected to a Beekeeper or leave a detailed message with a CALL BACK number for a return call.
 The Beekeeper will ask you the questions below when they call you back to gather more information about your swarm.
 So please be prepared to answer those questions as best you can.
 It is EXTREMELY helpful if you can take a picture of the swarm and share that picture with the Beekeeper that calls you back (via email, text, or other method).

 WHAT IS A SWARM?